zowe/docs-site/docs/user-guide/at-tls-configuration.md

 This example rule covers the connection between the API Gateway and the z/OSMF instance.
 This connection is made to authenticate users in z/OS.

-Remember to set `zowe.zOSMF.scheme` to `http` in zowe.yaml if this rule is set.
+if `zowe.network.client.tls.attls` is `true`, this rule is assumed set.
+The requests to z/OSMF are issued using `http`.

 ```bash
 TTLSRule ApimlZosmfClientRule